WARNING: CONTAINS SPOILERS FOR A MEMORY OF LIGHT

 Current Location of the High Lords and Ladies

-Remote island in the Aryth Ocean: Alteima is now one of Graendal’s lesser pets and minds her lair.
+Remote island in the Aryth Ocean: Alteima was one of Graendal’s lesser pets and minds her lair.
+Graendal isn’t going back there, so Alteima’s future is not looking good.
+(That’s if Shaidar Haran didn’t kill her).

-Cairhien: Fionnda is currently the only Tairen High Lady or Lord in Cairhien.
+Cairhien: Fionnda was the only Tairen High Lady or Lord in Cairhien.

 Illian: The High Lords and Ladies left in Illian, Tolmeran, Rosana, Torean, Sunamon, Gueyam and Maraconn, set out for Tear and in Knife of Dreams, were a day west of the Erinin.
 Rand wanted them to return to Illian and join the army massing against the Seanchan, but in the next breath ordered Darlin to take every fighting man in Tear to Arad Doman, so it is uncertain where this group may have ended up.
 Torean, for instance, went to Tear.

-Tear: Darlin, Torean, Tedosian, Estanda, Hearne and Simaan are all based in Tear.
+Tear: Darlin, Torean, Tedosian, Estanda, Hearne and Simaan were in Tear.
 Torean is one of those nobles who left Illian in Knife of Dreams, and went on to Tear rather than return to Illian as Rand ordered.
-Some or all of these nobles are now at the Field of Merrilor.
+Some or all of these nobles went to the Field of Merrilor and fought at Thakan’dar.

-Unknown: Anaiyella and Weiramon have been exiled from Tear and told to report to their Shadow masters that Rand is no longer blind to Darkfriends.
+Unknown: Anaiyella and Weiramon were exiled from Tear and told to report to their Shadow masters that Rand is no longer blind to Darkfriends.

 Nobles of Minor Houses